theMagicalKarp/pokemon-emerald-refined/README.md

     interactions, such as healing Pokémon at the Pokécenter, this project has reduced both wait times and required player inputs for various activities.
+- Ask for [Repel] Reuse After Expiration
+  - Recognizing the inconvenience of frequent encounters in high-density regions, when a Repel wears off, players will now receive a prompt asking if they'd like to use another Repel from their bag if available.
+This aims to increase the usability and convenience of Repel items.

 ## What Remains Unchanged